gmf|us|en|financial-resources|articles|moving-out-tips en_us en-us

 Using cash ensured I would only spend the money I had on hand, but it wasn’t helping me build a credit history.
 Without a credit history or a credit score, I learned that it was difficult to get approved for auto financing or a nicer apartment.

-I started using my credit card for small purchases that fit in my budget — gas, lunch, occasional treats — and paid the balance in full each month.
+I started using my credit card for small purchases that fit in my budget — gas, lunch, occasional treats — and always paid the balance in full each month.
 Using credit responsibly helped me establish good spending habits and a healthy credit history.

 If you're already using credit, moving out is a great time to learn how to build a better credit score.